-U.S. Department of Commerce Invests $500,000 to Make Water Infrastructure Improvements Needed to Support Business Development in Corsicana, Texas
+U.S. Department of Commerce Invests $1.2 Million to Construct Rail Spur to Serve Industrial Park in Corsicana, Texas Opportunity Zone

-This project will extend a public sanitary sewer main to the Corsicana I-45 Industrial Park, providing services to existing and future businesses in the 84-acre park as well as a new sanitary sewer lift system.
-This project was made possible by the regional planning efforts led by the North Central Texas Council of Governments.
-EDA funds the North Central Texas Council of Governments to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+This project was made possible by the regional planning efforts led by the North Central Texas Council of Governments, which EDA funds to help bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.